Shriya Saran

-Shriya Saran Bhatnagar (/hns/ born 11 September 1982) is an Indian actress who primarily works in Telugu, Tamil and Hindi films.
+Shriya Saran Bhatnagar (/hns/ born 11 September 1982) is an Indian actress who primarily works in Tamil, Telugu and Hindi films.
 Although Saran aspired to become a dancer, she became an actress and made her film debut with the Telugu film Ishtam (2001).
 She had her first commercial success with Santosham (2002).

 Saran subsequently appeared in several successful Telugu films such as Nenunnanu (2004) and Chatrapathi (2005), alongside Hindi and Tamil films.
 After marking her Hindi debut with Tujhe Meri Kasam (2003), she gained critical acclaim for her role in Awarapan (2007).
 Saran marked her Tamil debut with Enakku 20 Unakku 18 (2003) and starred in Sivaji (2007), the highest-grossing Tamil film at that time.
 In 2008, Saran played the lead role in her first English film, The Other End of the Line.
 Her following projects included popular films such as Kanthaswamy (2009) in Tamil and Pokkiri Raja (2010) in Malayalam—roles that established her as one of the leading actresses in the South Indian film industries.
 In 2012, Saran starred in Midnight's Children, an English adaptation of novel of the same name, for which she received international critical acclaim.

 Saran achieved further commercial success by starring in films such as Pavitra (2013) and Chandra (2013).
 In 2014, Saran starred in the critically acclaimed Telugu film Manam, which brought her accolades for her performance.
 Saran has since been part of critical and commercial successes such as Drishyam (2015), Gautamiputra Satakarni (2017), RRR and Drishyam 2 both co-starring Ajay Devgn (2022).

 Early life

-Shriya Saran Bhatnagar was born in a Kayastha family on 11 September 1982 in Haridwar, Uttar Pradesh, (now in Uttarakhand).
+Saran was born into a Kayastha family on 11 September 1982 in Haridwar, Uttar Pradesh, (now in Uttarakhand).
 Her parents are Pushpendra Saran Bhatnagar and Neeraja Saran Bhatnagar.
 Her father worked for Bharat Heavy Electricals Limited and her mother was a chemistry teacher in Delhi Public School, Ranipur in Haridwar and Delhi Public School, Mathura Road, New Delhi.
 Saran completed her schooling from both schools where her mother had taught.
 She has an elder brother named Abhiroop who lives in Mumbai.
 Saran's mother tongue is Hindi.

 Her family lived in the small town of BHEL colony in Haridwar when she was growing up.
 She later studied at Lady Shri Ram College in Delhi and received a Bachelor of Arts degree in literature.

 Saran is an accomplished dancer.
 She was first trained as a child by her mother in Kathak and Rajasthani folk dance, and later trained in the Kathak style by Shovana Narayan.
 She was involved with many dance teams in college and with her teacher.
 They would incorporate social issues into their dance routines.